ciubotaru/bitfield/README.md

 bfsize() obtains the number of bits of a bitfield.

 bfsub() extracts a sub-bitfield from a bitfield.

+bftogglebit() toggles (i.e. reverses the state of) a bit in a bitfield.

 bfxor() performs bitwise exclusive OR over a pair of bitfields.